fallisBruno/algos/README.md

 # Algos

-### Improving problem solving skills using ChatGPT as a 'professor'
+### Improving problem-solving skills using ChatGPT as a 'professor'

-I'm always struggling in problem solving interviews, so I decided to study algorithms and problem solving, but using ChatGPT to give me problems and to correct them, explaining about **Big O()** and what could be improved.
+I'm always struggling with problem-solving in interviews, so I decided to study algorithms and improve my problem-solving skills by using ChatGPT to provide problems, correct my solutions, and explain concepts like **Big O()** and potential improvements.

-I'm also creating unit tests, cause I think that's gonna improve my code quality too.
+I'm also creating unit tests because I believe that will improve my code quality as well.

-As GPT is probably getting the problems from HackerRank, LeetCode or any other website, I'm googling the problem and running my solution in the respective website to understand the algorithm time and memory use and to check out for others solutions.
+Since GPT is likely sourcing the problems from **HackerRank**, **LeetCode**, or other websites, I often Google the problem and run my solution on the respective platform to evaluate time and memory usage and to check out other people's solutions.

-**Goal**: 30 min a day solving algorithm and also reading an algorithm book.
+**Goal: 30 minutes a day solving algorithms and reading an algorithm book.**

-I've created this repository to track all that, hope it helps you if you're reading this looking for help.
+I created this repository to track all my progress.
+I hope it helps you if you're reading this and looking for guidance.